salimandre/Metaheuristic-TSP-LSCO/README.md

 ## Discrete Optimization: TSP

-During the course I had already implemented my homemade version of genetic algorithm and I had applied it to TSP (https://github.com/salimandre/metaheuristics).
-This time for a change I chose to go for **Local Search Algorithms** namely 2-swap, 3-swap, 2-opt and a **Greedy Algorithm**.
-Here I implemented everything myself.
+During the course we had already implemented my homemade version of genetic algorithm and I had applied it to TSP (https://github.com/salimandre/metaheuristics).
+This time for a change we chose to go for **Local Search Algorithms** namely 2-swap, 3-swap, 2-opt and a **Greedy Algorithm**.
+Here we implemented everything myself.

 In k-swap at each step we perform a permutation of k cities in the path and we keep it if it decreases the total distance.
 In k-opt at each step we remove k edges from the path and we add k new edges that we keep if it decreases the total distance.
 We used also a greedy policy as a baseline and as an initialization.
 We connect each city with the closest city.